Bisaloo/simpleMH/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a re-submission addressing UL's feedback:
+  - links have been corrected
+  - there is no reference for this package at the moment